What's in UK Tap Water? 7 Facts

 1. Almost all of the tap water in the UK uses chemical disinfection

 In the UK, tap water is treated with a chemical disinfectant to ensure it is safe and ready for public consumption.
-This process involves purposely adding chemicals such as chlorine or ultraviolet light to remove potentially harmful contaminants.
-Environmental health bodies regularly test tap water in the UK to confirm that it is safe for drinking.
-Chemical disinfection is also used abroad.
-However, countries may use different techniques according to their geography and environment.
-Ultimately, chemical disinfection makes the world's tap water a much safer and healthier option than many other sources of liquid refreshment.
+This process involves purposely adding chemicals such as chlorine or phosphoric acid to kill harmful bacteria and other pathogens, reduce the levels of harmful metals like lead and filter chemicals like pesticides.
+Environmental health bodies (including the Drinking Water Inspectorate) regularly test tap water to confirm that it is safe for drinking.

 2. Limescale is common in tap water from areas with hard water